A brief history of the baby bottle…

 2. Corrosion Resistant

 Borosilicate glass is also very durable because it is considered corrosion resistant.
-Understanding its original setting in the laboratory, the glass needed to be resistant from reaction and corrosion from all kinds of organic and chemica material including water, acids, salt solutions, halogens and organic solvents.
+Understanding its original setting in the laboratory, the glass needed to be resistant from reaction and corrosion from all kinds of organic and chemical material including water, acids, salt solutions, halogens and organic solvents.
 Silica, which makes up a high percentage of Borosilicate Glass, is incredibly resistant to chemical corrosion which was perfect for safely conducting scientific laboratory experiments.
-This non-corrosive quality of borosliicate glass also plays an important role in the medical and spacecraft industry.
+This non-corrosive quality of borosilicate glass also plays an important role in the medical and spacecraft industry.

 So what does this mean in today's use such as with our glass baby bottles?
 When choosing glass bottles made of borosilicate glass, this means the glass will have high chemical resistance no matter what you put in the bottle and have greater clarity keeping its contents completely pure of of any leaching chemicals.